shaharazulay/traceable-dict/docs/overview.rst

 There are many possible solutions to trace the changes in a dict-like object.
 The major differences between them is the way in which the trace history is stored.

-The two main possibilities go back to:
+The three main possibilities go back to:

 1. **In-Object** solution - where the trace is embedded into the dict-like object itself.
 2. **Out-Of-Object** solution - where the trace is stored using some additional attribute of the dict-like object.
 2. **Trace by Multiple Objects** solution - where the trace is stored by storing multiple copies of the dict-like object, usually equal to the number of known reivisions.